Documentation

 CSV Files

 CSV compression removes unnecessary columns and rows while preserving data structure.
+Includes advanced techniques for time-series and sequential data.

 Minimal Level:

-- Remove empty rows and columns
+- Remove empty rows and columns - Eliminates rows/columns with no data

-- Trim whitespace from cells
+- Trim whitespace - Removes leading/trailing spaces from cells

-- Remove duplicate rows
+- Remove duplicate rows - Deduplicates identical rows

 Moderate Level: